 Sugar continues to be a hot topic in the nutrition world.
 I often hear people declaring they are going ‘sugar-free’ because of its apparently toxic qualities.
 But what does sugar-free actually mean?
 Added sugar-free?
 Or all sugars?
 Are they abandoning fruits and other foods with natural sugars?
 Is there really a difference between natural and added sugars?
-And why is it ok to eat these high sugar 3-ingredient sweet bites?
+And why is it ok to eat these high sugar 3-ingredient date bites?
 Perhaps I can shed some light on this issue.

 Sugar itself is not an inherently dangerous substance.
 The problem is that it adds calories to our food without adding nutrients.
 Eating too much of it can lead to an unhealthy diet, weight gain, obesity, diabetes, non-alcoholic fatty liver disease, cardiovascular disease, certain types of cancer, and tooth decay.